Colimits and cocompletions in internal higher category theory: Adjunctions

 \subsection{Reflective subcategories}

-In this brief section we discuss the special case of an adjunction where the right adjoint is fully faithful. \begin{definition} Let $i\colon\I{C}\into \I{D}$ be a fully faithful functor between $\BB$-categories.
+In this brief section we discuss the special case of an adjunction where the right adjoint is fully faithful.
+Again this material is quite standard for ordinary $\infty$-categories, see for example \cite[\S 5.2.7]{htt}. \begin{definition} Let $i\colon\I{C}\into \I{D}$ be a fully faithful functor between $\BB$-categories.
 Then $\I{C}$ is said to be \emph{reflective} in $\I{D}$ if $i$ admits a left adjoint.
 Dually, $\I{C}$ is \emph{coreflective} if $i$ admits a right adjoint. \end{definition} \begin{proposition} If $(l\dashv r)\colon\I{C}\leftrightarrows \I{D}$ is an adjunction between $\BB$-categories, then $l$ is fully faithful if and only if the adjunction unit $\eta$ is an equivalence, and $r$ is fully faithful if and only if the adjunction counit $\epsilon$ is an equivalence. \end{proposition} \begin{proof} The functor $l$ is fully faithful if and only if the map

 is an equivalence~\cite[Proposition~3.8.7]{martini2021}.
 By postcomposition with the equivalence